mre/endler.dev/content/2022/alloc/index.md

-Even though you might have been familiar with the stack and the heap before, it's important to understand the differences between them as Rust is very strict about the differences as we will see later.
+Even though you might have been familiar with the stack and the heap before, it's important to understand the differences between them as Rust is very strict about it as we'll see later.

 ## Why Can't All Allocations Be Static?